 Travertine Tiles are Very Environmentally Friendly

-Travertine is the type of stone which is more eco-friendly than the other materials (compared to porcelain).
-Since travertine tiles do not have to go through the manufacturing process, it is a perfect option for those who favor the “Going Green” trend.
+Travertine is the type of stone which is more eco-friendly than the other materials (compared to porcelain and marble).
+Since travertine tiles do not have to go through the manufacturing process and are deposited around geothermally heated hot springs, it is a perfect option for those who favor the “Going Green” trend.

 Major Cons of Travertine Tile

-This is maybe the most important con of travertine material.
-This stone tends to be extremely porous since it naturally has many holes in it.
+Just like all other natural stones, travertine has its cons, too.
+One of them is that travertine stone has a porous structure which means that it has a lot of holes in it.
+This is perhaps the most important con of the travertine material.
+Exposure to air and moisture can cause these holes to tear after a while.
+This is perhaps the most important con of the travertine material.
 This means that it is very easy for a surface to wear or tear in the long run.
 Even though these holes are small, they are easily noticeable, which can be a disadvantage for those who do not like such appearances.
 You should give travertine floors a regular care for filing the holes.
 You need to spend more time to care for.
 Powders, sealants or polishing products might be used accordingly.

 Travertine Tiles are Highly Reactive to Acidic Substances

-If you accidently spill orange or lemon juice on the travertine tiles, there is always a risk of a permanent stain.
-You should be really careful while using travertine tiles if you have small kids or you need to think twice if you plan to use travertine tiles to decorate your restaurant or kitchen.
+A major con of travertine is its sensitivity towards acidic substances such as alcohol, coffee, vinegar and orange juice etc. So even if you accidentally spill orange or lemon juice on the travertine tiles, there is always a risk of a permanent stain because the acidic solvent will react with the calcium carbonate of the stone.
+You should be really careful while using travertine tiles if you have small kids or you need to think twice if you plan to use travertine tiles to decorate your restaurant or kitchen countertops.

 You Should Not Use Vinegar or Salt For Cleaning Travertine Tiles